Mycophycobiosis

-The essential role of the algae is to carry out photosynthesis, while that of the fungus is less obvious, but it could be linked to the transfer of minerals within the thallus, to a repellent effect on herbivores and, above all, to resistance to desiccation of this living organism in the intertidal zone.
+The essential role of the alga is to carry out photosynthesis, while that of the fungus is less obvious, but it could be linked to the transfer of minerals within the thallus, to a repellent effect on herbivores and, above all, to resistance to desiccation of this living organism in the intertidal zone.

 Such symbioses have been reported in a few green algae (Prasiola, Blidingia) and red algae (Apophlaea), both in seawater and in freshwater.

 Definition elements

 Although compared to lichens by certain authors, mycophycobioses carry out an association of the opposite type: the algal partner is multicellular and forms the external structure of the symbiotic organization.
-Moreover, the reproduction of the two partners is always disjoint (the algae and the fungus reproduce separately).
-To explain the nuances of this duality, the ecologists Chantal Delzenne-Van Haluwyn, Michel Lerond propose the analogy of the two symbionts with an "ideal couple".
-In a lichen, the host is compared to a "macho fungus"; in mycophycobiosis, the host is "the algae that wears the panties".
+Moreover, the reproduction of the two partners is always disjoint (the alga and the fungus reproduce separately).

 According to Hawksworth the physiology of this symbiosis could well be comparable to that of lichens, but it remains to be better explored.
 Unlike lichens, mycophycobioses look like an algal partner, which remains fertile.
 These associations appear to be less coevolved than lichens, as they exhibit neither joint asexual multiplication of partners nor do they contain the equivalent lichen products.